nettings/lv2rdf2html/README.md

 # lv2rdf2html
 (C) 2017 by Jörn Nettingsmeier.
-This transform is licensed under the GNU General Public License v3.
+This transform and all helper scripts and code is licensed under the BSD 3-Clause license.

 lv2rdf2html automatically generates HTML/jQuery GUIs for LV2 audio
 plugins.
 The original usecase is to control plugin instances running